Fractional susceptibility functions for the quadratic family: Misiurewicz-Thurston parameters

 \begin{remark}[Phase and parameter half-integrals of a spike] Since $x > c_k+t-u$ if and only if $t<x+u-c_k$, we have for any $1<\EE\le \infty$, recalling \eqref{cutoff},

 and for any $1<\EE < \infty$

 \end{remark}

-\section{Marchaud derivatives applied to spikes and square roots.}
+\section{Marchaud derivatives applied to spikes and square roots}

 After recalling the definition of Marchaud derivatives $M^\eta$ and extending them as distributions in \S\ref{defMar}, we show in \S\ref{applM} how $M^{1/2}$ acts on the singular components (spikes and square roots) of the invariant density $\rho_t$.
 The lemmas in this section will be crucial to prove Theorem~\ref{WTF} in Section~\ref{rigorr}.
-We expect they are also to key to show Conjectures~\ref{laconj} and~\ref{laconj+}.

-\subsection{One-sided and two-sided Marchaud derivatives $M^\eta_\pm$ and $M^\eta$.}
+\subsection{One-sided and two-sided Marchaud derivatives $M^\eta_\pm$ and $M^\eta$}

 Let $g:\real \to \complex$ be bounded and $\gamma$-H\"older.
-We recall that the left-sided Marchaud fractional derivative (with lower limit $a=-\infty$) \cite[pp. 110-111, Theorem 5.9, p.
+We recall that the left-sided Marchaud fractional derivative (with lower limit $a=-\infty$) \cite[pp. 110--111, Theorem 5.9, p.
 225]{sam}, where it is denoted by $\mathbf{D}^\eta_+$, see also \cite[\S 2.2.2.3]{hilf} is defined for $\eta \in (0,\gamma)$ and $x \in \real$, by

-If $g$ is bounded on $\real$ and differentiable\footnote{If $g$ is bounded and differentiable to the left at $x$, the limit as $\eta \uparrow 1$ of $M^\eta_{+}(g)(x)$ is equal to the left-sided derivative $g'(x_-)$, the notation is thus confusing.} at $x$, the limit as $\eta \uparrow 1$ of $M^\eta_{+}(g)(x)$ is equal to the ordinary derivative $g'(x)$ (see e.g. \cite[\S 3.2]{OM} or \cite{ABLP}).
+If $g$ is bounded on $\real$ and differentiable\footnote{If $g$ is bounded and differentiable to the left at $x$, the limit as $\eta \uparrow 1$ of $M^\eta_{+}(g)(x)$ is equal to the left-sided derivative $g'_-(x)$, the notation is thus confusing.} at $x$, the limit as $\eta \uparrow 1$ of $M^\eta_{+}(g)(x)$ is equal to the ordinary derivative $g'(x)$ (see e.g. \cite[\S 3.2]{OM} or \cite{ABLP}).